MUX Modular is a flexible and mega-powerful modular synth and effect plug-in. You can do almost anything with it!

 This means that you can make MUX patches which combine several of your VST plug-ins in an original way, assign meta-parameters to specific VST parameters, and you can save this patch into your user library.

-A meta-parameter can control one or more parameters of the modules used in the MUX patch.
+A single meta-parameter can control one or more parameters of the modules used in that MUX patch, each sub-parameter with its own specific range.

 To edit the parameter mappings of a meta-parameter, double-click its knob or right-click its knob and choose "Edit Parameter Map".